tinygo-org/tinygo/README.md

 ## Getting help

-If you're looking for a more interactive way to discuss TinyGo usage or development, we have a [#TinyGo channel](https://gophers.slack.com/messages/CDJD3SUP6/) on the [Gophers Slack](https://gophers.slack.com).
+If you are looking for a more interactive way to discuss TinyGo usage or development, we have a [#TinyGo channel](https://gophers.slack.com/messages/CDJD3SUP6/) on the [Gophers Slack](https://gophers.slack.com).